The University of Memphis

 |Lock Out/Tag Out Safety Program|

 Departments with employees who maintain or service devices where there may be exposure to the unexpected energization or startup of the equipment or release of hazardous energy shall provide training on recognition of applicable hazardous energy sources, the type and magnitude of energy available in the workplace, the methods and means necessary for energy isolation and control, and the purpose and use of energy control procedures.
 In addition, all other employees whose work operations are or may be in areas where energy control procedures may be utilized shall be instructed about the procedures and prohibited from attempts to restart to re-energize equipment that has been locked out or tagged out.
-Employee Safety and Health will assist in development of these programs.
+Environmental Health and Safety will assist in development of these programs.

 Retraining shall be provided for all affected employees whenever there is a change in their job assignments, a change in machines, equipment or processes that presents new hazards, when there is a change in energy control procedures, or when there is reason to believe that there are deviations from or inadequacies in the knowledge or use of the energy control procedures.